-First up in our series is Libby Goods, an industrial placement student at CPI.
+Libby Goodes is an industrial placement student at CPI.
 She shares her journey into chemical engineering and how her daily work at CPI can impact science, technology and wider society.

 Growing up, Libby knew she always wanted to help people, although she didn’t quite know how or where her career would lead: “Part of me was always interested in chemistry and maths at school”.
 She decided to pursue these interests right through to A Level and began looking at prospective universities for a course that would make a positive impact.

 “When researching degrees, I found chemical engineering was the best degree that fit both subjects together.
 It gives me a choice in design, maths and chemistry, which are all the things that I found most interesting at school,” Libby stated.
 Once at university, she took a leap into the industrial world of chemical engineering with a placement at CPI.

 So, what it’s like working at CPI?
 A typical day for Libby on her placement begins with working in a team supporting one of the huge variety of companies working at the facility: “The work involves troubleshooting issues with the function and production of different products.
 We then do a series of calculations and industrial drawings and we’ll come up with a design that is suitable for their needs.”